dalemyers/xcrun/README.md

 ## Testing

-To run the tests, all you need to do is run `python3 -m tox` (can be installed by running `python3 -m pip install tox`).
+To run the tests, all you need to do is run `tox`.
+If you don't have tox installed already, it can be installed by running `pip install tox --user`.
+It is recommended that you install tox in a virtual environment.